KeRNeLith/Here/src/Here/Maybe/README.md

 #### Comparisons

-It is also possible to perform equality comparison directly on the wrapped value through the `Maybe` like showed below:
+It is also possible to perform equality comparison directly on the wrapped value through the `Maybe` like shown below:

 ```csharp
 Maybe<int> maybeInt = Maybe<int>.Some(12);